 Your Weingarten Rights

-With few exceptions, workers across North America enjoy the legal right to have a steward or other union representative present if they find themselves in any situation with management—a conversation, a discussion, an interrogation—that could lead to disciplinary action.
+With few exceptions, workers across North America enjoy the legal right to have a Shop Steward or other union representative present if they find themselves in any situation with management—a conversation, a discussion, an interrogation—that could lead to disciplinary action.
 For private sector and federal government workers in the U.S., this protection is called Weingarten Rights, named after a 1975 Supreme Court decision.
 Most state workers and workers throughout Canada enjoy pretty much the same guarantees.

-Be careful that you don’t give Weingarten more power than it has.
+Do not give Weingarten more power than it has.

 The rights do not extend to meetings where no questioning is involved, such as when one-way communication from the supervisor to the worker occurs.
 Weingarten also does not extend to a discussion about job performance without a threat of discipline.